JohnLockwood/javascript/README.md

 # js_learn
-This is an ambitious self-teaching adventure for several experiments in:
+This is an ambitious self-teaching adventure for several experiments in the following:

 * Typescript
 * Cordova